MatthewYork/Colours/README.md

 ###Code

-Let's say, however that you would like to set the color of something in code.
+Let's say, however, that you would like to set the color of something in code.
 Colours has you covered.
 Every single color available in XML is also avalable as a static method, much like the android system colors.
 To retrieve a predefined color's int representation, simply call it's corresponding method:

 ```java
 int seashellColor = Colour.seashellColor();